 There is also a point system reminiscent of old Sierra games like King’s Quest.
 It’s little more than an offer of a sense of completion, otherwise there’s no tangible reward.

 The main draw of Resonance is in its plot.
-And, really, I cannot think of an adventure game that tells its story more compellingly than this.
 Adventure games have a tendency to lose their tension or have trouble building it up.
 Too gradual or too poorly paced, something gets in the way.
-Even the best of them - Broken Sword and Gabriel Knight come to mind - seem to have their main characters walk around on a wild goose chase for too long without anything apparently at stake, nothing for the player to anticipate or dread.
+Even the best of them – Broken Sword and Gabriel Knight come to mind – seem to have their main characters walk around on a wild goose chase for too long without anything apparently at stake, nothing for the player to anticipate or dread.
 But in Resonance there is a clear and immediate conflict, and even in its most relaxed moments you know there is a lot of sinister conspiracy at work.
 It is very well told.
 The characters are vibrant, the dialogue entertaining, and a lot of visceral drama, which is difficult to pull off in this genre.
-It is a dark game for sure, but it's also exceedingly charming, and xii Games does a wonderful job combining these two seemingly at-odds characteristics.
+It is a dark game for sure, but it’s also exceedingly charming, and xii Games does a wonderful job combining these two seemingly at-odds characteristics.

 Perhaps one point of criticism stems from a twist somewhat near the end of the game.
-I would prefer not to spoil anything, but in the most general sense, something changes more drastically than the story indicates it ever would.
-It is a jarring twist in good and bad ways, and I feel players will be divided on its logic and efficacy.
+In the most general sense, something changes more drastically than the story indicates it ever would.
+It is a jarring twist in good and bad ways, and players will probably be divided on its logic and efficacy.

 In sum, while not without flaws, Resonance is arguably one of the best adventure games out there right now.
 It honors its predecessors, but takes advantage of improvements in game-making technology to make the experience smoother and more enjoyable.
 Some aspects of the game are reasonably subject to criticism, but the pros far outweigh the cons.
 And at a length of around 7 to 10 hours, it neither exceeds nor under-stays its welcome.
 With excellent voice-acting, an engaging story, memorable characters, an innovative memory system, and a lively setting, Resonance comes highly recommended.